-In the eastern Africa region agriculture and industrial processing are viewed as the main drivers for economic growth.
-However, these sectors are associated with environmental degradation due to the unsustainable utilization of land and water resources, discharge of untreated or partially treated waste water to the environment, and greenhouse gas (GHG) emissions, and consequently climate change.
+In the eastern Africa region agriculture and industrial processing are viewed as the main drivers of economic growth.
+However, these sectors are associated with environmental degradation due to the unsustainable utilization of land and water resources, discharge of untreated or partially treated waste water to the environment, greenhouse gas (GHG) emissions, and consequently climate change.

 There is also a growing demand for alternative energy sources to fossilized fuel that are cheaper and environmentally friendly.
 The current conventional agro-process waste water treatment processes in the region tend to separately focus on reducing pollution load or bio-gas production.
 These treatment processes do not integrate pollution reduction, energy and nutrient recovery from agro-process waste water to contribute to the ever-increasing energy demands but at the same time reduce GHG emissions.